jumabekov02/jumabekov02/README.md

 ## About Me

-> *"Without data, you're just another person with an opinion."*

 I'm a **Data Analyst & ML Engineer** based in 🇮🇹 Italy, with a passion for turning complex, messy data into clean insights and intelligent systems.
 I work across the full stack of data — from raw SQL queries and database design to machine learning models and interactive BI dashboards.